What Is an F1 Visa?

 - Student health insurance in USA are typically structured so that the out-of-pocket costs (deductibles, copayments, coinsurance) are significantly lower when you use in-network providers.
 For example, a common PPO structure might pay 100% of costs after deductible when in-network, but only 60% when out-of-network.

-- Many in-network providers will bill the insurance company directly, reducing the amount students have to pay upfront and then seek reimbursement for.
+- Many in-network providers offer direct billing, reducing the amount students have to pay upfront and then seek reimbursement for.
 This simplifies the financial process considerably.

 - With a PPO, students typically do not need a referral from a primary care physician (PCP) to see a specialist (like a dermatologist, orthopedist, or cardiologist).
 This means they can directly schedule an appointment with the specialist they need, saving time and simplifying the process, especially when dealing with specific health issues.